loki52501/site_testing/content/blog/tech/ai-streaming-infra.md

 # AI-Driven Streaming Infra: Keeping Playback Smooth
 *Published on 2025-11-20*

 I built an adaptive streaming platform that uses AI-based bitrate prediction to reduce buffering when networks fluctuate.
+This was amazing.

 ## Stack
 - Python + FastAPI on AWS EC2